 All ADOT personnel participating in vegetation removal should receive appropriate training in the safe use of chainsaws, chippers and the boom axe as well as the proper techniques for pruning.

-The District Environmental Coordinator (DEC) should be contacted prior to vegetation cutting operations to conduct an inspection to establish and mark the clearing limits.
+The District Environmental Coordinator (DEC) must be contacted prior to vegetation cutting operations to determine the appropriate clearing limits.

-Roadside Development should be consulted if the proposed vegetation cutting occurs along a parkway, historic, or scenic route.
+Roadside Development must be consulted if the proposed vegetation cutting occurs along a parkway, historic, or scenic route.